 Merlot: Storage

-Merlot’s richer structure and moderate tannins make it slightly more forgiving than Pinot Noir in terms of storage.
-Premium Merlot, especially from Bordeaux or Napa Valley, also benefits from proper aging, allowing it to reach its full potential.
+Merlot’s richer structure and moderate tannins make it slightly more forgiving in storage than Pinot Noir.
+Premium Merlot from Bordeaux or Napa Valley still benefits from ideal conditions, but it has a bit more margin for error as it develops toward its peak.

 - Temperature: Store Merlot at a consistent 55°F to 58°F (13°C to 15°C) to maintain its bold flavors and plush texture.